How Much Fabric for Upholstery? Chairs, Sofas, and Cushions

 - Quantity

-- Notes (e.g., "center pattern," "nap direction")
+- Notes (for example, "center pattern," "nap direction")

-Then calculate each row with our tool and sum the totals.
+Calculate each row and sum the totals.

 Choosing Upholstery Fabric